esgf2-us/metagrid/helm/README.md

 ```

 ### Use minikube
-After launching the tunnerl you can open https://localhost/search
+After launching the tunnel you can open https://localhost/search

 ```shell
 minikube tunnel